mfocko/blog/blog/2024-01-28-rust-opinion.md

 ### Fast development cycle

-One of the negatives of the fast development cycle is the fact that they're using the latest features already in the next release of the Rust.
+One of the negatives of the fast development cycle is the fact that they're using the latest features already in the next release of Rust.
 Yes, it is something that you can use for verifying and testing your own changes, but at the same time it places a requirement of the latest release to compile the next one.